 The McCormick-Stillman Railroad Park is the winner of the 2019 ELGL Knope award for Best Park or Open Space!
 The McCormick-Stillman Railroad Park is not only unique to other parks in Arizona, but also to other parks throughout the country.
 Covering nearly 30 acres and operated by Scottsdale’s Parks & Recreation Department, the McCormick-Stillman Railroad Park is a pristine showcase of railroad history.

-The park includes model railroads and a railroad museum, as well as spacious playgrounds for kids to burn off their afternoon energy.
-Though entrance to the park itself is free, the park also offers rides on the Paradise & Pacific Railroad or the Charros Carousel for just $2 each.
+Though the park's railroad museum is closed for the time being, there's still plenty to do for kids.
+Ride the Paradise & Pacific Railroad or the Charros Carousel for just $2 each, then grab treats at Snack Stop Caboose.
 Amid the train tracks, the park also has different types of train cars on display, like the Pullman Car or a Boxcar, along with a quaint western town themed portion of the park.

 Street art comes to life at Roosevelt Row, located in downtown Phoenix.
 This walkable art district is home to colorful murals and award-winning galleries, each enhancing Phoenix’s street art identity.
 Along the way, you’ll discover local restaurants and popular boutiques, each with their own unique flare.